Applying for Subsidized Housing

 Can I choose where I want to live?

-York Region is launching a new online offer process, where available subsidized units and housing benefits will be posted online.
-Please visit york.ca/MyHousingApplication for more information.
+York Region uses an online housing offer process, where available subsidized units and housing benefits are posted to the online application portal for applicants to view and express interest in.

 Do I get to pick how many bedrooms I want?